HarperDB/documentation/docs/developers/operations-api/clustering.md

 ---

 ## Cluster Network
 Returns an object array of enmeshed nodes.
 Each node object will contain the name of the node, the amount of time (in milliseconds) it took for it to respond, the names of the nodes it is enmeshed with and the routes set in its config file.
-Learn more about HarperDB clustering here: [https://harperdb.io/docs/clustering/](https://harperdb.io/docs/clustering/).
+Learn more about [HarperDB clustering here](../clustering/README.md).

 _Operation is restricted to super_user roles only_